harrinun/myPatient_Management_System/README.md

-# Harrington
+# Authored by Harrington
-Self-paced solo projects for learning purposes
+Self-paced solo projects for learning purposes only